lenchvolodymyr/plugins/README.md

 3.  data types

-4.  connection and authentication parameters (TBD)
+4.  connection and authentication parameters

 5.  reverse-engineering parameters for sampling and schema inference (TBD)